hdtodd/WP_433/README.md

 The WS_433 code supports the use of any combination of these sensors.

 If no sensor is found, WP_433 simply reports the voltage of the Arduino power supply.

+## Requirements

+*  A host computer with the Arduino IDE installed
+*  An Arduino Uno
+*  A 433MHz transmitter (or ISM-band transmitter using a frequency legal in your locale)
+*  One or more sensors from the set [MPL3115, DHT20, DS18B10, OSEPP Light-01], with the appropriate library code for each device installed in the Arduino IDE library.
+*  An rtl_433 server with [omnisensor](https://github.com/hdtodd/omnisensor_433) protocol support installed.